Introduction to CSS Validator

 1. Validating CSS Using ‘https://jigsaw.w3.org/css-validator/’.

-- In this example, we will see the use of CSS validator.
+- In this example, we will see the use of a CSS validator.
 We will use the online validation offered by https://jigsaw.w3.org/css-validator/.

 - Once you go to this address, you will see a page as given in the screenshot below:

-- If you are willing to give finer details, please click on More options, and fill in the finer details if required:
+- If you are willing to give finer details, please click on More Options, and fill in the finer details if required:

 - To check further details, please follow the above steps and check.